J-Labodi/Maintenance-Application/README.md

 Within UWE, QR codes are used around the whole campus as a way of knowing what lessons are taking place in specific rooms at what time.
 From this idea, we wanted to implement this into our project as a way of reporting technical issues.
 Students should be able to locate an issue and report it in a quick manner so the issue can be resolved without it being a major concern.
 The use of a QR code placed on each piece of technical equipment allows users to scan equipment on the go and report issues when needed.

-The flow of the new application is straightforward and establishes an easy reporting process:
+The flow of the new application is straightforward and establishes the following reporting process:

 1	Scan QR code on faulty equipment.